syncfusion-content/maui-docs/MAUI/Picker/dealing-with-column-header.md

 # Dealing with Column Header in .NET MAUI Picker (SfPicker)

-This section explains about the column header customization of picker control.
+This section explains the column header customization of picker control.

 ## Column header view

-SfPicker allows enabling or disabling the column header section by setting  `SfPicker.ColumnHeaderView.Height` property grater than 0.
-Default value of `SfPicker.ColumnHeaderView.Height` property is 0.
+SfPicker allows enabling or disabling the column header section by setting the `SfPicker.ColumnHeaderView.Height` property greater than 0.
+The default value of the `SfPicker.ColumnHeaderView.Height` property is 0.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}